pbuehler/documentation/docs/tutorials/creatingTables.md

 <a name="declareTables"></a>
 ### Declaration of tables

-The first step in creating a table in O2 is to to declare it, hence specify its name, some additional parameters, and it's basic components, the columns.
+The first step in creating a table in O2 is to declare it, hence specify its name, some additional parameters, and it's basic components, the columns.

 The O2 framework provides a few methods to declare tables in analysis tasks.
 See the list below.
 Click on the titles to display information about the arguments and the resulting tables.